singularity125/fractory-rebalancing/README.md

 Added the ability to quickly activate\deactivate links (hold shift\ctrl and move the mouse over them)

+Holding shift when buying Enchanting upgrades now buys as many as you can in one click

+Added hotkeys to place all gem types, 1-0 for the first 10, shift + 1-0 for the rest

 Added hotkeys:

 	q: quickbuy - buys a crystal from current simple shop slot and places it, if possible